chaukhoa97/practicing/src/GreatFrontEnd.com/ContactForm/ContactForm.md

 ## Submission API

-- Upon submission, POST the form data to <https://www.greatfrontend.com/api/questions/contact-form> with the following fields in the request body: name, email, message.
+- Upon submission, POST the form data to <https://www.greatfrontend.com/api/questions/contact-form> with the following fields in the request body: `name`, `email`, `message`.
+The submit function has been already implemented for you.

 - If all the form fields are correctly filled up, you will see an alert containing a success message.
 Congratulations!

-## Notes

-You do not really need JavaScript for this question, the focus is on HTML form validation and submission.